 I was really lucky with the team.
 We were 3 founders, myself, Jose who was working for Expedia and Lucas who was an incredible tech guru with more than 20 years experience and an amazing person to work with, learned a lot from him.

 We worked together for more than 1 year but we couldn’t make any money out of it.
 We built a product without testing the idea first, we underestimated our competitors, Jose and I kept our daily jobs which was a huge mistake and we were just rookies in this startup world.
-For one year the 3 of us were working on building the best product we could and on promoting the product the best we could with very very limited budget.
+For one year the 3 of us were working on building the best product we could and on promoting the product the best we could with very limited budget.

 Ok, first I need to point out that we wanted to build a marketplace.
 So we needed people to write itineraries and people to use/download them.
-First we started by asking friends and family.
-We asked them to create itineraries for trips they have done, local gems they had found and things that would be great to share with other travellers.
+First, we started by asking friends and family.
+We asked them to create itineraries for trips they have done, local gems they had found and things that would be great to share with other travelers.
 They helped to increase our portfolio of itineraries and we did a lot of social campaigns, build social communities and nothing was really working, people didn’t have a strong motivation to spend their time sharing their trip with others and we didn’t have money to pay them.
 We launch a contest and that brought us a few new itineraries but was just marginal.
-So with the itineraries we had, around 50-60, we decided to start bringing users to the site and for that we launched social campaign and we did a fair bit of google AdWords.
+So with the itineraries we had, around 50-60, we decided to start bringing users to the site and for that, we launched social campaign and we did a fair bit of Google AdWords.
 People would come to the site, use the information that was available for them, download a few itineraries and leave without spending a cent.

 I believe that, among other smaller issues, the big problem was that we didn’t know how to make money out of it.
-We tried these 2 things: 1) hotel affiliate booking - when a hotel was mentioned in the itinerary there was a click off to book that hotel, 2) pay to disclose the full itinerary - we would show part of the itinerary but it you wanted to use it you’d have to pay a small amount.
+We tried these 2 things: 1) hotel affiliate booking - when a hotel was mentioned in the itinerary there was a click off to book that hotel, 2) pay to disclose the full itinerary - we would show part of the itinerary but if you wanted to use it you’d have to pay a small amount.
 Nothing worked.

 Not having a good plan to make money from the beginning was such a stupid rookie mistake.
 We spent months building a product, making it better and better.
 We didn’t build an MVP as planned.
 We got so involved in features and details that we forgot the bigger picture.

 I already mentioned a few disadvantages but let me summarise here.
-The biggest one was the competition, I had a feeling that I could put millions into google AdWords and I could be the best person in the world optimizing for SEO but I would never rank in the 1st 50 positions.
-It was so frustrating, for every travel related word there were so many billion dollar companies competing.
+The biggest one was the competition, I had a feeling that I could put millions into Google AdWords and I could be the best person in the world optimizing for SEO but I would never rank in the 1st 50 positions.
+It was so frustrating, for every travel-related word there were so many billion dollar companies competing.
 It was impossible for us to stand out.
 It would take us years and we didn’t have the time.
 ‘Life is tough, my darling, but so are you’ - Stephanie Bennett Henry.
 I’m very persistent and sometimes that is more emotional than rational - can be a disadvantage too.
 But the second biggest disadvantage was our lack of expertise about how to build a startup, how to validate an idea, how to ‘pivot’, how to validate the basic Business Model Canvas.
 And the 3rd one I believe it was our runaway.
-Sydney is really expensive, we had to keep our daily jobs and after one year Lucas, our tech guy, had to go back full time to a daily job too.
+Sydney is really expensive, we had to keep our day jobs and after one year Lucas, our tech guy, had to go back full time to a day job too.
 The team broke and there were no conditions to keep going.